Lyapunov exponents of probability distributions with non-compact support: Proof of Theorem

 \end{proof}

 Notice that this example shows that the Wasserstein topology is not enough to guarantee continuity of the Lyapunov exponents.
 The main problem is that the support of the measures $q_n$ move further apart from the support of $q$.
 Thus, this suggest that we need to add some hypothesis guaranteeing the ``convergence'' of the supports.
-An assumption of this type was made by Bocker, Viana in \cite{BockerViana} in order to prove the continuity for measures with compact support. \\
+An assumption of this type was made by Bocker, Viana in \cite{BockerViana} in order to prove the continuity for measures with compact support.
+However in the non compact setting we will also need to control the iteratives of the cocycles.
+Those hypotheses are very restrictive so we are left with the following conjecture:

+\begin{conjecture} The Lyapunov exponent functions $\lambda_\pm:P_1(\SL)\to\R$ are not continuous with respect to the Wasserstein--Hausdorff topology. \end{conjecture}

 In the next two sections we are going to describe a construction of points of discontinuity of the Lyapunov exponents as functions of the measure, relative to the Wasserstein topology.
 However, in each of them the support of the measures are arbitrarily close.
-These constructions were inspired by the discontinuity example presented by Bocker Viana in \cite[Section~7.1]{BockerViana}.
+These constructions were inspired by the discontinuity example presented by Bocker Viana in \cite[Section~7.1]{BockerViana}, and do not prove our conjecture since they are not examples in $\SL$.